rethinkdb/rethinkdb-rs/api/javascript/index.md

         &rarr; object
 {% endapibody %}

 Replace documents in a table.
-Accepts a JSON document or a RQL expression, and replaces the original document with the new one.
+Accepts a JSON document or a ReQL expression, and replaces the original document with the new one.
 The new document must have the same primary key as the original document.
 The optional argument durability with value 'hard' or 'soft' will override the table or query's default durability setting.
 The optional argument